JamesCollerton/Learning-Kubernetes/kubernetes.md

 ### etcd server

 - The `etcd` server is the storage for the cluster where all of the API objects are stored.
+- Consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.

 #### kubelet